92Luke92/HEPD2_MC/README.md

 # HEPD2_MC
-Last changes on 12/07/2019
+Last changes on 23/10/2019

 Monte Carlo Geant4 software of experiment HEPD-02

 This software is a Monte Carlo Geant4 simulation of experiment HEPD-02.
+Geant version is Geant4.10.01 (patch-03)

 To compile and install HEPD2_MC: